-The challenge students face in the MDC is to demonstrate how they could help one community in one developing country make significant progress toward one of the Millennium Development Goals by spending just $5,000.
+The challenge students’ face in the MDC is to demonstrate how they could help one community in one developing country make significant progress toward one of the Millennium Development Goals by spending just $5,000.
 This is no easy task.
 Students are asked to Champion a cause, initiated by nationals, and facilitated through a local NGO.

 CLICK IMAGE ABOVE TO WATCH THE MDC VIDEO

 Examples of past projects which were championed and received the money include: A goat farm in Liberia, a library in Uganda, a teachers salary in Afghanistan, stove pipes in Guatemala, a water project in Kenya, a community garden in Zambia.

 Take the challenge!
 Enter the Millennium Development Challenge!
 We are all global citizens!